Nikos Christidis: Club career

 Christidis started his football career in the youth divisions of Aris.
-In 1961 he was promoted to the first team where he won the Greek cup in 1970.
+In 1961 he was promoted to the first team where he won the Greek Cup in 1970.
 He was for years the club's main goalkeeper, until 1974 when he was accused of bribery in a match against Olympiacos by Aris president, Kampanis.
-As a result he was released from the club and he was punished with a three-year suspension from all sporting activities by the General Secretariat of Sports and was banned from Aris for life, however many years later he was vindicated.
+As a result, he was released from the club and he was punished with a three-year suspension from all sporting activities by the General Secretariat of Sports and was banned from Aris for life, however many years later he was vindicated.
 In the summer of 1974, he played in the National Soccer League with Toronto Homer.

-In 1976, Loukas Barlos decided to sign him to join AEK Athens.
-On March 16 of 1977, in a UEFA Cup match against QPR, while the game was at the extra time and was heading in a penalty shoot-out, František Fadrhonc decided to replace his main goalkeeper Lakis Stergioudas with Christidis.
-His 2 penalty saves sent AEK to the semi-finals of the tournament.
-He stayed at AEK, where he won the 1978 double, the 1979 championship and finished his career in 1982, when he was 38 years old.
+On 12 July 1976, Christidis signed for AEK Athens after the actions of their owner, Loukas Barlos.
+On 16 March 1977, at the rematch of the UEFA Cup quarter-final against QPR, AEK were winning by 3–0 equaling the score of the first leg.
+As the match was at the extra time and was heading to penalty shoot-out, the manager František Fadrhonc decided use his remaining substitution to put him in the game replacing his main goalkeeper, Lakis Stergioudas, as he valued his experience, his composure and high penalty save rate.
+Christidis proved his manager right and with his 2 penalty saves sent AEK to the semi-finals of the institution.
+In the following years with AEK he won the 1978 domestic double, the 1979 championship and in the summer of 1982 he finished his career at the yellow-blacks, at the age of 38.